-It's an art form, but one that gives them money lessons for life
+Setting an allowance, and deciding whether to tie it to chores, is an art form, but one that teaches money lessons for life

 Dear New Frugal You,